livebook-dev/livebook/docs/deployment/custom_auth.md

 LIVEBOOK_IDENTITY_PROVIDER="custom:MyAuth:my-key"
 ```

 Keep in mind that the identity provider contract in Livebook is still evolving and it may change in future releases.
+Additionally, your code may rely on two dependencies: [Req ~> 0.4](https://hexdocs.pm/req) and [JOSE ~> 1.11](https://hexdocs.pm/jose).

 ## Development